kubernauts/bonsai/addons/chartmuseum/README.md

 helm install hello chartmuseum/hello
 ```

-We should get a similiar output like this:
+We should get a similar output like this:

 ```
 NAME: hello